feonit/olap-cube-js/README.md

 #### Access to facts of the fact table

 ##### Set <br/>
 Define the set with maximum cardinality.
-For this fixate all dimensions of the first level:
+For this fixate all dimensions of the first level of the hierarchy:
 ```js
 let set = { regions: { id: 1 }, date: { id: 1 }, products: { id: 1 } }
 cube.getFactsBySet(set)